Skip to content

 Next we'll set up our lobby creation functions.
 You'll probably want to connect this function to a button somewhere in your game:

-func _create_Lobby() -> void:
+func create_lobby() -> void:

 # Make sure a lobby is not already set

-if LOBBY_ID == 0:
+if lobby_id == 0:

-In this example we have createLobby() using our variables and enum.
+using our variables and enum.
 The first variables covers the type of lobby; we are using a public lobby open to all.
 There are, of course, four settings in total you can use:

-The only way to join the lobby is from an invite.
+LOBBY_TYPE_PRIVATE | 0 | The only way to join the lobby is from an invite. |

-Joinable by friends and invitees, but does not show up in the lobby list.
+LOBBY_TYPE_FRIENDS_ONLY | 1 | Joinable by friends and invitees, but does not show up in the lobby list. |

-Returned by search and visible to friends.
+LOBBY_TYPE_PUBLIC | 2 | Returned by search and visible to friends. |

-Returned by search, but not visible to other friends.
+LOBBY_TYPE_INVISIBLE | 3 | Returned by search, but not visible to other friends. |

 The second variable is the maximum number of players allowed to join the lobby.
 This cannot be set higher than 250.
-Next we'll cover the callback from Steam saying the lobby has been created:

-func _on_Lobby_Created(connect: int, lobby_id: int) -> void:
+func _on_lobby_created(connect: int, this_lobby_id: int) -> void:

 if connect == 1: